SAP/ai-sdk-js/packages/orchestration/README.md

 ## Relationship between Orchestration and Resource Groups

-Access to orchestration of generative AI models is provided under the global AI scenario `orchestration`, which is managed by SAP AI Core.
+SAP AI Core manages access to orchestration of generative AI models through the global AI scenario `orchestration`.
-A deployment can be created to enable orchestration capabilities only with access to the global AI scenario `orchestration`.
+Creating a deployment for enabling orchestration capabilities requires access to this scenario.

 [Resource groups](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/resource-groups?q=resource+group) represent a virtual collection of related resources within the scope of one SAP AI Core tenant.
 Each resource group allows for a one-time orchestration deployment.